webian/bootstrap_dummy/Readme.rst

 ---------------------

 * TYPO3 has many levels of caches.
 While it is good for performance, it will become very annoying in development mode.
 Check out the `uncache extension`_ to work around.
-* For new TYPO3 developers which are starting with extension development head to the `extension builder`_.
+* For new TYPO3 developers which are starting with extension development take advantage of the `extension builder`_.

 .. _uncache extension: https://github.com/NamelessCoder/uncache
 .. _extension builder: https://forge.typo3.org/projects/show/extension-extension_builder